NVIDIA/NeMo/docs/source/tts/intro.rst

 1) The two stage pipeline.
 First, a model is used to generate a mel spectrogram from text.
 Second, a model is used to generate audio from a mel spectrogram.
-2) The "end-to-end" approach that uses one model to generate audio straight from speech.
+2) The "end-to-end" approach that uses one model to generate audio straight from text.

 Quick Start: